Mikhail Elizarov: Literary career

 In 2011, the novel Cartoons became the finalist of the award National Bestseller.

 In 2014, Elizarov won the NOS Prize in the nomination "Audience Choice Award" with the collection of short stories named We went out to smoke for 17 years.
 Mikhail Elizarov says, that "if we assume that the writer has two ink tanks on his desk with different kind of inks, then this book, unlike all my previous ones, is written entirely with the contents of the second ink tank.
 It has never happened to me before.
 A distinctive feature of this "second ink" is fiction.
 There is not a word of truth in this book".
 Nevertheless, the short stories in this collection are written in rather autobiographical, true-to-life style, uncharacteristic of all his previous books.

 After almost six years of "silence", Mikhail Elizarov published a new book in October 2019.
-Titled Ground, the new novel is the first large-scale reflection on the "Russian Thanatos".
+Titled Earth, the new novel is the first large-scale reflection on the "Russian Thanatos".
 As the Russian writer and critic Andrey Astvatsaturov notes in his review, "Elizarov seems to have written his best novel so far.
 Inspirational and at the same time masterful, mature, measured and carefully thought out from the first to the last paragraph.
-Despite the huge array of text, this book is only the first part of the novel Ground, titled The Digger".
+Despite the huge array of text, this book is only the first part of the novel Earth, titled The Digger".
 The plot unfolds itself around the protagonist who works in the funeral business in modern Russia and meets a mysterious young lady covered in tattoos.